HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

-We discovered that 53% (in 2022 it was 86%) of websites apply :focus {outline: 0}, which removes the default outline provided by browsers for focused interactive elements.
+We discovered that 53% (in 2022 it was 86%) of websites apply `:focus {outline: 0}`, which removes the default outline provided by browsers for focused interactive elements.
 Although some websites implement custom styles to override this, it's not always the case, making it challenging for users to identify the currently focused element and impeding navigation.
 Sara Soueidan offers valuable guidance on <a hreflang="en" href="https://www.sarasoueidan.com/blog/focus-indicators/">designing WCAG-compliant focus indicators</a>.
-On a positive note, 12% (over 9% in 2022 and 0.6% in 2021\) of websites now use :focus-visible, which is a pseudo class which uses browser heuristics to determine when to show the focus indicator.
+On a positive note, 12% (over 9% in 2022 and 0.6% in 2021) of websites now use :focus-visible, which is a pseudo class which uses browser heuristics to determine when to show the focus indicator.
 This is a significant improvement in accessibility practices.

 ### `tabindex`